Emmanueluzoezie/Finsmat/README.md

 - Visit the application in your web browser at (https://solana-project-wss7.vercel.app/)

-- Visit the application in your web browser after cloning the repostory `http://localhost:3000`
+- Visit the application in your web browser after cloning the repository `http://localhost:3000`

 - Sign in to FinSmat to create a Solana wallet address and start earning cryptocurrency rewards by participating in the quiz game.